ArchiveBox/docs/Configuration.md

 ## Archive Method Toggles

-High-level on/off switches for all the various methods used to archive URLs.
+*High-level on/off switches for all the various methods used to archive URLs.*

 ---
 #### `FETCH_TITLE`
 **Possible Values:** [`True`]/`False`
-Fetch the page HTML and attempt to parse the link's title from any `<title></title>` tag in the response.
+Fetch the page HTML and attempt to parse the links title from any `<title></title>` tag in the response.
 May cause significanly slower link parsing when importing many links, so you can set this to `FALSE` on the first run just to get the index updated quickly, then set it on `TRUE` on later runs to go back and fetch the titles for the links already in the index.

 ---
 #### `FETCH_FAVICON`